jackhistorynorton/history_1102/assignments/time_2_assignment.md

 **D.** On your own, create a list comparing and contrasting the family theme you've chosen for Tokagawa Japan and Mughal/British India.
 If your list turns out to have many items for just one are (say six items for India and only one for Japan) you may need to chose a different theme if your first choice isn't broad enough.

-**E.** Chose four historical objects from credible websites (such as those above), two from Japan and two from India, that demonstrate at least one comparison and one contrast.
+**E.** Chose four primary sources (historical objects) from credible websites (such as those above), two from Japan and two from India, that demonstrate at least one comparison and one contrast.

-**D.** Build a Knightlab Timeline using your four objects.
+**D.** Build a Knightlab Timeline using your four primary sources.
 Name your Timeline the family theme you've chosen.
 For example: “Selecting a Spouse in Edu Japan and British India).
 Each item in your timeline should include once sentence that ties your historical objects to the theme, explaining to whoever might look at your timeline how the objects relate to your title.

 **F.** Publish your Knightlab Timeline to D2L in the appropriate Discussion.

 **G.** Compose a mini-essay of two paragraphs.
-The first paragraph will compare and contrast the family theme you've chosen between India and Japan.
-The second paragraph will answer two questions, based on your readings and work: Was it better to be a 16 year-old girl in 1600 or 1800 in Japan or India?
+The **first paragraph** will compare and contrast the family theme you've chosen between India and Japan.
+The **second paragraph** will answer two questions, based on your readings and work: Was it better to be a 16 year-old girl in 1600 or 1800 in Japan or India?
 You must chose a date and a region.
 Why?

 **H.** Submit your mini-essay by Friday at 8 p.m to the appropriate Assignment Submission Folder.